Buying rubber excavator tracks: Tips from an expert.

 Whether they’re damaged, aging or just not performing like they used to, there comes a time when you need to replace your rubber excavator tracks.

-When this time comes, you want to make sure you purchase the right ones the first time around.
-But with the vast array of different types, sizes, tread patterns and manufacturers out there, it can be a real headache selecting the right rubber excavator track.
+When that time comes, you want to make sure you purchase the right ones the first time around.
+But with the vast array of different types, sizes, tread patterns and manufacturers out there, knowing how to buy rubber excavator tracks correctly can quickly become overwhelming.

 Getting it right saves you unnecessary costs and pointless downtime, and avoids potential damage to the undercarriage of your excavator.

-When you really get down to it, you’re looking at the type and compound of the rubber used and the steel that goes into holding it all together.
+When you really get down to it, you’re looking at two key things: the quality of the rubber compound and the strength of the internal steel construction.
 It comes down to the engineering of the product, and unless you’re a chemist or have studied the art of rubber products, sometimes you just have to trust what you’re being told is correct.
 But not anymore!

 Not all rubber excavator tracks are created equally

-Having boomed in popularity for small to mid-sized excavators, manufacturers of these circular rubber belts have sprung up from seemingly nowhere, and customers are now beyond spoilt for choice.
+Having boomed in popularity for small to mid-sized excavators, manufacturers of rubber tracks have appeared rapidly over recent years, leaving buyers spoilt for choice.

 At first, this was seen as a good thing with competitive pricing and more variations suiting different excavators and projects, giving customers more options than ever before.
-However, as time went on, excavator tracks that were made with good quality rubber were competing with inferior variations.
-To an untrained eye, the difference between top quality rubber tracks and its poorer cousins is almost impossible to see.
+However, it also introduced a wave of lower-quality tracks made from inferior materials.

 That’s why we’re here to help.
 Here’s all the crucial information to consider when it’s time to buy the right excavator track for your equipment.